 Dr. Kevin C. RoseEmail: [email protected]

 Rensselaer faculty webpage Darrin Freshwater Institute Dr. Rose received his Ph.D. in Ecology, Evolution, and Environmental Biology from Miami University studying the causes and consequences of variation in ultraviolet radiation in aquatic ecosystems.
 Following his Ph.D., Dr. Rose went on to a postdoctoral fellowship at the Smithsonian Environmental Research Center, an AAAS Science and Technology Policy Fellowship at the U.S. National Science Foundation, and a postdoctoral appointment at the University of Wisconsin-Madison.
 Dr. Rose joined at the Department of Biological Sciences at Rensselaer Polytechnic Institute in 2015 as the Frederic R. Kolleck ’52 Career Development Chair in Freshwater Ecology.
-As of 2022, Dr. Rose began leading the Darrin Freshwater Institute and the Jefferson Project, a partnership between RPI, IBM Research, and the Lake George Association.
+As of 2022, Dr. Rose began leading the Darrin Freshwater Institute and the Jefferson Project, a partnership between RPI, IBM Research, the Lake George Association, and the Chautauqua Institution.
 When he isn't working, Dr. Rose is chasing after his kids, fixing something around the house, getting into the outdoors, or volunteering in his community. |

 Graduate students